AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-2/troubleshooting-publishing-errors.md

 ## Resolving errors

 Depending on the type of error the resolution may be simple or complex.
-It may be completed by an author in XML Editor, or may require an administrator to work with [!DNL XML Documentation].
+It may be completed by an author in XML Editor, or may require an administrator to work with [!DNL AEM Guides].
 Specific corrections depend on the error, the impact, and your organizational workflows.

 * Incorrectly named file path reference